weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 25. If A < R* and B = R, define 4 + B to be the set of all sums x + y with xe 4, y € B.
 (a) If K is compact and C is closed in R*, prove that K + C is closed.
-Hint: Take z¢ K+ C, put F =z — C, the set of all z— y with ye C. Then K and F are disjoint.
+Hint: Take zc K+ C, put F =z - C, the set of all z- y with ye C. Then K and F are disjoint.
 Choose 8 as in Exercise 21.
 Show that the open ball with center z and radius & does not intersect K + C.
 (b) Let « be an irrational real number.
 Let C, be the set of all integers, let C, be